1941–42 Fort Wayne Zollner Pistons season

 The 1941–42 Fort Wayne Zollner Pistons season was the inaugural season of the franchise in the National Basketball League after spending their first four years as an independent works team under the Zollner Piston Company that was founded in Fort Wayne, Indiana and owned by Fred Zollner, the owner of that company and the team in question, alongside his sister, Janet.
+This also became the Zollner Pistons' first season where the Fort Wayne Zollner Pistons basketball works team looked to have more of a focus for the Zollner Corporation in mind over the softball team that the Zollner Corporation also had on the side as well.
 Fort Wayne was led by guard Bobby McDermott, who would go on to become one of the best shooters in NBL history, as well as that league's all-time leader in points scored with 3,583 points scored in 287 total NBL games played in an era without three-point shooting created.
 The Zollner Pistons finished the season with a record of 15 wins and 9 losses, which earned them a tie for the #2 seed in their inaugural NBL season with the Akron Goodyear Wingfoots for the 1942 NBL Playoffs.
-In the first round, the Zollner Pistons defeated the Akron Goodyear Wingfoots 2–1 before losing to the Oshkosh All-Stars 2–1 in the NBL Championship series for Fort Wayne's debut professional season.
+In the first round, the Zollner Pistons defeated the Akron Goodyear Wingfoots 2–1 before losing to the #1 seeded Oshkosh All-Stars 2–1 in the NBL Championship series for Fort Wayne's debut professional season.

+Roster

+Note: James Hilgemann was not a part of the playoff roster this season (likely due to him being enlisted in the U.S. military with World War II starting to take effect for the U.S.A. during this season).